live-keys/livekeys/plugins/lcvphoto/doc/plugin-lcvphoto.md

 {qmlProperty:int searchWindowSize}

-Size in pixels of the window that is used to compute weighted average for given pixel.
+Size in pixels of the window that is used to compute weighted average for a given pixel.
 Has a large performance impact.
 Should be odd.
 Defaults to 21.

 {qmlType:FastNlMeansDenoisingMulti}